At a glance

 When to use

-- You have a task app with multiple examples
+- You have a dataset-backed container with multiple examples

 - You want to optimize a prompt against a reward signal